We all have a back story.

 By way of “confirmation” of my mobile-first status, I was also the first developer, some years later, to get an Apple staff pick for an iPhone productivity app.
 I had built a mobile web app (pre iPhone native apps) to take notes on the phone.
 It was a simple first step of a more ambitious vision to build an AI that made sense of my notes.
 I have resurrected this ambition many times since and even postulated a “Gravitational Theory of Thought” that I have used to build a novel knowledge-based AI, mostly as a passion project.

 Some of my best work in my “early career” was done via my start-up.
 It was Europe’s first ever mobile apps company, 11 years before the iPhone.
 As early as 97, I invented and built the world’s first mobile portal (Zingo) for Lucent Technologies that featured location-based services and was later became the basis of a partnership between Netscape and Lucent.
-Ironically, or perhaps not, even the great Netscape failed to see the significance of mobile and eventually dismissed the opportunity.
+Ironically, or perhaps not, even the great Netscape failed to see the significance of mobile and dismissed the mobile opportunity.

 I designed one of the world’s first smartphone interfaces when I consulted for NTT DoCoMo (98) and this led to me becoming a consulting CTO for MetroWalker, Asia’s first location-services start-up (before mobiles had GPS) based out of Hong Kong.

 Honestly, I had given up on mobile once it became a mainstream technology, but I was tempted back into mobile when asked to consult for O2 UK in 2008 with a brief: “help us to think like internet guys”.
 This effort took a number of forms, but mostly centered upon the notion of converting their network into an open platform and to inculcating a kind of “agile” method of working using the latest web stack technology.
 We used this to completely reinvent their Bluebook product into a modern open API service called Hash Blue.
 It was built using agile methods for the first time inside of O2.
 [Note that my start-up Magic E Company had been using the pre-cursor to agile, called Extreme Programming, since 1999.]
+(As an interesting loop, my wife, many years later, after re-inventing herself as a data scientist, ended up pioneering “Data Ops” (a kind of Agile approach to data) in the same company where the inventor of Extreme Programming now resides.)

-To this end, I helped to found a CEO-sponsored innovation lab (“O2 Labs”) where I invented a number of products, including an open telephony platform (connFu) with its own Ruby-flavored domain-specific language (DSL) that would allow anyone to build mobile services with just a few lines of code.
+In 2008, I helped to found a CEO-sponsored innovation lab (“O2 Labs”) where I invented a number of products, including an open telephony platform (connFu) with its own Ruby-flavored domain-specific language (DSL) that would allow anyone to build mobile services with just a few lines of code.
 I think this is probably the first and last time that any carrier in the world created a programming language!

 “Programmable telephony” has since become a convention of the next-gen platform/API economy with the likes of Twilio (whom I recommended Telefonica to acquire back in Twilio’s infancy).

 Whilst consulting for O2, I strongly advocated that carriers needed to become “connected services” companies rather than “dumb pipes” and wrote a book to explain the concept.
 It was widely read, but mostly ignored, by carrier executives the world over.
 The essence of the concept was to reimagine carriers as platforms.
 The idea failed because carrier execs tried to view it through the lens of carrier economics versus software economics.
-Well, that’s a long story (TLDR).
+Well, that’s a long story (TL;DR).

 After moving to the US in 2011, I continued to invent strategies, products and technologies — and file patents — for various clients.
 For example, as consulting Chief Scientist at Art.com, I helped to create a number of technologies.
 One of them was a suite of color-matching technologies with the goal of creating a new web destination (i.e. something like “colors.com”) where users could create color schemes for their decor projects – i.e. a much bigger audience, potentially, then just reproduction art buyers.